Lightning strike gives student new outlook on life

-A college student who was struck by lightning last spring has gone back to the University of Dayton.
-He is bringing a new view on life.
+A college student who was struck by lightning last spring has returned to the University of Dayton with a new outlook on life.

-Sean Ferguson is 23-years-old.
-He is from Pittsburgh.
-He spent months in rehab healing from his broken bones and burns.
-He expects to graduate from the Ohio college in December.
+Sean Ferguson, 23, of Pittsburgh, spent months in rehab healing from his broken bones and burns, and now, he expects to graduate from the Ohio college in December.

-He was walking home in Dayton in April.
-That was when he was struck by lightning.
-Several passers-by rushed to help him.
-One gave him CPR.
+He was walking home in Dayton in April when he was struck by lightning.
+Several passers-by rushed to help him, and one gave him CPR.

 Ferguson calls that man his "guardian angel."

 "He learned CPR just two days beforehand at the only airport in the country that has a CPR kiosk," Ferguson told WKEF-TV.
-"It is safe to say he is the reason I am here."
+"It's safe to say he's the reason I'm here."

-Ferguson had a broken jaw and burns to more than 35 percent of his body.
-That is what the university said.
-A GoFundMe account was created.
-It was to help with Ferguson's medical bills.
-He has gotten more than $17,000.
+Ferguson suffered a broken jaw and burns to more than 35 percent of his body, the university said, and a GoFundMe account was created to help with Ferguson's medical bills.
+He has received more than $17,000.

-He said he still gets the feeling of pins and needles from his knees to his toes.
-He had to go through physical therapy to relearn how to walk.
+He said he still feels the sensation of pins and needles from his knees to his toes and he had to go through physical therapy to relearn how to walk.

-Twenty-two lightning-related deaths have been reported this year.
-That is compared with 26-reported last year.
-And 23 were reported in 2013.
-Those numbers are according to the National Weather Service.
+So far this year, 22 lightning-related deaths have been reported compared with 26-reported last year and 23 reported in 2013, according to the National Weather Service.

-Ohio ranked fourth highest in the nation.
-They had 146 lightning-related deaths reported from 1959 to 2013.
-That is according to a report.
-It was made available through the weather service.
+Ohio ranked fourth highest in the nation with 146 lightning-related deaths reported from 1959 to 2013, according to a report made available through the weather service.

-Ferguson told the Dayton Daily News that he has a new view on life.
-He said he plans to start jogging and running.
-His hope is to get back to playing sports.
-And he wants to do other outdoor activities.
+Ferguson told the Dayton Daily News that he has a new perspective on life and plans to start jogging and running in hopes of getting back to playing sports and other outdoor activities.

-"I am just realizing how fragile life can be.
-And that it can be taken at any given moment," he said.
-"I do not take anything for granted now."
+"I'm just realizing how fragile life can be and that it can be taken at any given moment," he said, adding that he doesn't take anything for granted now.

-He said he plans to meet the man who gave him CPR soon.
+He said soon, he plans to meet the man who gave him CPR.